sfod/two-wheeled-robot/README.md

   curl -i '127.0.0.1:5001/status'
   ```

-### TODOs
+### TODOs and Thoughts

 1. Robot sets orientation with some inaccuracy.
 When it moves toward the target inaccuracy increases, so it's possible to drive past the target.\
-   The solution is to periodically correct the course during movement.
+   The solution is to periodically correct the course during the movement.

-2. Wheel class works with a linear speed.
+2. The Wheel class works with a linear speed.
 It should work with angular speed instead.

+3. Use strong types (e.g. Meter, MeterPerSec).

+4. I'd use POST with /stop request as it changes the state of the robot.

+5. Probably it'll be better to remove sleep() statement from the main loop: the app will consume 100% CPU but accuracy of the movements will improve.
+Or calculate sleep period by the specified accuracy.